isislovecruft/patternsinthevoid/content/hacking/replacing-a-thinkpad-bootflash-chip.md

 ### STEP 6:

 Remove the microphone.

-Flip the board back over.
-The microphone is a small, round, silver thing -- mostly likely underneath a sheet of opaque, black, protective plastic.
-Cut it and then desolder the pads, or just desolder it while pulling it out with a pair of pliers, whichever works for you.
+The microphone is a small, round, silver thing -- mostly likely underneath a sheet of opaque, black, protective plastic on the topside of the mainboard, between the firewire and USB connectors.
+Desolder it from the bottom of the board while pulling it out from the top with a pair of pliers.

 ![remove-microphone](|filename|../images/2013/12/131-147.remove-microphone_small.gif)